StackVista/stackstate-docs/develop/developer-guides/monitors/create-custom-monitors.md

     intervalSeconds: 60
 ```

-Similar to the `function`, parameters can be referred to by utilizing the `get` helper function.

 For further details of defining arguments in the monitor definition and how to work with commonly used parameters such as a metrics query or topology identifier, see [monitor sty file format > Arguments](/develop/developer-guides/monitors/monitor-sty-file-format.md#arguments).

 ### Apply the newly created monitor in StackState